Rucete ✏ Campbell Biology In a Nutshell

 Key Examples: Ras and p53 Genes

-Mutations disabling p53 lead to unchecked cell division and tumor development.
+- Loss leads to unchecked division and tumor growth.

 The Multistep Model of Cancer Development

-Example: Colorectal cancer progresses from benign polyps to malignant tumors through mutations in tumor-suppressor genes (APC, SMAD4, p53) and oncogenes (ras).
+- Example: Colorectal cancer progresses from polyps to tumors due to mutations in genes like APC, SMAD4, p53, and ras.

 Inherited Cancer Risk